To date, over one million companies in the U.S engage in some form of e-commerce — with payment processors such as Stripe leading the way.

 Simply put, Stripe makes money by charging a fee for every successful transaction that the app generates.

-When a purchase is made using the program, the vendor using Stripe is charged 2.9% of the transaction, as well as a $0.30 fixed fee.
+When a purchase is made using Stripe’s platform, vendors are charged 2.9% of the transaction as well as a $0.30 fixed fee.

 Stripe Stock: Investing in Other Businesses

 As of late, Stripe has participated in funding for other businesses.
-In 2017, Stripe invested in U.K. challenger bank Monzo, and invested again in late 2018, helping the bank’s value nearly quadruple through the fundraising.
+In 2017, it invested in U.K. challenger bank Monzo and invested again in late 2018, which helped the bank’s value nearly quadruple.

 Furthermore, Stripe has led fundraising rounds for other finance-based businesses like Paystack (which they would go on to acquire) and PayMongo.

-They have also invested in Step, a bank offering fee-free banking for teens, and Fast, a company dedicated to creating a one-click checkout service that will be universal.
+They have also invested in Step, a bank offering fee-free banking for teens, and Fast, a company creating a universal one-click checkout service.